hellostealth/stealth/docs/03-basics.md

 A freshly generated bot will contain sample `CatchAll` code for redirecting a user to a `fails_to` state.

 The `fails_to` option takes a state name (string or symbol) or a session key.
-See [Redis Backed Sessions](#sessions.redis_backed_sessions) for more info about session keys.
+See [Redis Backed Sessions](#sessions.redis_backed_sessions) (or in the FlowMap example above) for more info about session keys.
 By specifying a session key, you can fail to a completely different flow from the one where the error occurred.

 ## redirects_to

 The `redirects_to` option allows you specify a state that a user should be redirected to.
 This is useful if you have deprecated a state where existing users may still have open sessions pointing to the state.
 When a user returns to your bot, they will be redirected to the flow and state specified by this option.

 Like `fails_to` above, the `redirects_to` option takes a state name (string or symbol) or a session key.
-See [Redis Backed Sessions](#sessions.redis_backed_sessions) for more info about session keys.
+See [Redis Backed Sessions](#sessions.redis_backed_sessions) (or in the FlowMap example above) for more info about session keys.
 By specifying a session key, you can fail to a completely different flow from the one where the error occurred.

 ## Say, Ask, Get